-The UCI Law does not foresee any de minimis exemption or fast-track authorisation procedure.
-Accordingly, all fund managers, regardless of the asset under management will need to comply, in general terms, with the same requirements.
+The UCI Law does not foresee any de minimis exemption or fasttrack authorisation procedure.
+Accordingly, all fund managers, regardless of the asset under management, will need to comply, in general terms, with the same requirements.

-Nonetheless, considering the type of AIFs the fund manager intends to manage, i.e. AIFs investing in securities or financial assets or real estate, there will be some specific requirements to be met in what concerns investment policies, contracts with services providers, etc.
+Nonetheless, considering the type of AIFs the fund manager intends to manage, i.e. AIFs investing in securities or financial assets or real estate, there will be some specific requirements to be met as regards investment policies, contracts with services providers, etc.